satoru-gojo-yuji/Java8_Featuers/09_Stream_API.md

 - Stream is used to perform bunch of operations on the data.
 - Stream will take the data from a collection or array.
 - Stream will perform opetation on the data but it will not change the original data struture.
+- We can do the parallel processing also.

 Stream Creation
 =